 magento-cloud local:buildcommand to test the build in your local environment.
 Identify and fix any issues related to composer dependencies and environment and application configuration before deploying to a remote environment.
 See Test build your code locally before deployment.

-Run the Magento Commerce Cloud smart wizard to ensure that your Cloud project configuration follows best practices for build and deployment including static content deployment (SCD) strategy.
+Run the Adobe Commerce on cloud infrastructure smart wizard to ensure that your Cloud project configuration follows best practices for build and deployment including static content deployment (SCD) strategy.
 See Smart wizard.

 After completing testing in local and Integration environments, deploy and test in the Staging environment–See Deploy code to Staging and Production.

 Check Production environment configuration–Before deploying to Production, complete the following tasks:

 Ensure that you can connect to all three nodes in the Production environment using SSH.